foodfight/showz/whats-cookin/episode_25.md

 Cookbook News<a name="cookbooks"></a>
 -------------

-It's been a while since our last show and the Chefs have been busy!
+**N** It's been a while since our last show and the Chefs have been busy!
 We've got 20 new cookbooks and more then 30 updated cookbooks to cover today!

 ### New Cookbooks